kyletmartinez/after-effects-scripts/README.md

 Increment any version numbers found in the name of all compositions in the current project.

-Typically my main compositions will end in a version number "\_v05".
-This script will automatically version-up any comp with a version number such as "\_v06".

 #### [Invert Selected Keyframes (v1.2)](/scripts/Invert%20Selected%20Keyframes.jsx)

 Invert selected keyframe values.